#9 March: Place or City

 3 Tbsp iced water ( or more if needed)

-3 oz semisweet chocolate, broken + 4 oz chocolate, shaved
+3 oz dark chocolate, broken + 4 oz chocolate, shaved

 3 Tbsp light corn syrup